nuxeo/nuxeo-bench-site/content/infrastructure.md

 The heap size is set to 50% of the available memory (3.75g)

+Nuxeo uses the `perf` template that set `elasticsearch.index.translog.durability=async` for all indexes (since 2018-08-13).

 ### Binary Storage: Amazon S3

 Default S3 bucket.